AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/sftp.md

 >[!IMPORTANT]
 >
->* The [!DNL SFTP] server that Adobe Experience Platform connects to must be able to support chunking, which means multiple connections to a single file.
+>The [!DNL SFTP] server that Adobe Experience Platform connects to must be able to support chunking, which means multiple connections to a single file.
 If your [!DNL SFTP] server does not support chunking, then you may receive an error preventing file ingestion.

+Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
+You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

+Read this document for prerequisite steps that you need to complete in order to successfully connect your [!DNL SFTP] account to Experience Platform.

+>[!TIP]
 >
->* Users are required to disable Keyboard Interactive Authentication in the SFTP server configuration prior to connecting.
+>You are must to disable Keyboard Interactive Authentication in the SFTP server configuration prior to connecting.
 Disabling the setting will allow passwords to be entered manually, as opposed to inputting through a service or a program.
-See the [Component Pro document](https://doc.componentpro.com/ComponentPro-Sftp/authenticating-with-a-keyboard-interactive-authentication) for more information on Keyboard Interactive Authentication.

-Adobe Experience Platform provides native connectivity for cloud providers like AWS, [!DNL Google Cloud Platform], and [!DNL Azure], allowing you to bring your data from these systems.

-Cloud storage sources can bring your own data into Experience Platform without the need to download, format, or upload.
-Ingested data can be formatted as XDM JSON, XDM Parquet, or delimited.
-Every step of the process is integrated into the Sources workflow.
-Experience Platform allows you to bring in data from an FTP or an SFTP server through batches.

 ## Prerequisites {#prerequisites}